-Most people are familiar with the feeling of being bloated, especially after a big dinner!
-The occasional bout of bloating is nothing to worry about, but when bloating becomes a common occurrence it can have a detrimental effect on your overall well-being.
+Most people are familiar with feeling bloated, especially after a big dinner!
+The occasional bout of bloating is nothing to worry about.
+But when bloating becomes a common occurrence it can have a detrimental effect on your overall well-being.
 Symptoms include gas, stomach pain, frequent belching, and those embarrassing tummy gurgles that always seem to happen when the entire room is quiet.
 It can also lead to the person feeling extremely lethargic and rundown as a result.

 There are certain medications that can cause bloating so it’s worth checking this out.
-Some of the most common medications that affect the gut in this way are proton-pump inhibitors, painkillers, antibiotics, and anti-inflammatory medication.
-In the case of PPIs, these can be replaced with our Heartburn Relief Kit which is a natural alternative that will not cause bloating.
+These include proton-pump inhibitors, painkillers, antibiotics, and anti-inflammatory medication.
+In the case of PPIs, these can be replaced with our Heartburn Relief Kit.
+This kit is a natural alternative that will not cause bloating.
 With regards to any other medications you feel are causing your bloating, please do not come off these without discussing the situation with your prescribing doctor.

 Irritable Bowel Syndrome (IBS)

-Persistent bloating is an extremely common symptom of IBS and this affects 10-15% of the world’s population.
+Feeling bloated on a daily basis is an extremely common symptom of IBS.
+A condition that affects 10-15% of the world’s population.
 If you’ve been experiencing symptoms such as bloating, abdominal pain, diarrhea/constipation, and cramping, for more than 2-3 months then you may be suffering from IBS.
-There are two different types of IBS: IBS-C and IBC-D, which are differentiated by an association with either constipation or diarrhea.
-People with IBS tend to experience bloating right after meals but they can also suffer throughout the day.
+There are two different types of IBS: IBS-C and IBC-D. These differentiated by an association with either constipation or diarrhea.
+People with IBS usually experience bloating right after meals but can also suffer throughout the day.

-Coming back to FODMAP foods, IBS studies have shown that a diet low in FODMAPs can help to reduce and even eliminate symptoms.
-In many cases, bloating occurs because your body has a problem with digesting high-FODMAP foods such as wheat, garlic, onions, and artificial sweeteners.
-These foods lead to an increase in gas production which doesn’t affect some people at all but can have a massive effect on others (if you suffer from bloating, you fall into the “others” category!).
+IBS studies have shown that a diet low in FODMAPs can help to reduce and even eliminate symptoms.
+In many cases, bloating occurs because your body has a problem with digesting high-FODMAP foods.
+Such foods include wheat, garlic, onions, and artificial sweeteners.
+These lead to an increase in gas production which doesn’t affect some people at all but can have a massive effect on others (if you suffer from bloating, you fall into the “others” category!).
 You can learn more about this in our post “FODMAP for Newbies: A Beginners Guide”.

-As noted earlier, dairy can cause a problem with bloating due to sensitivity and this food group is also considered high FODMAP.
-Sometimes your body doesn’t have enough lactase to digest the lactose in these foods and this causes a gastrointestinal reaction that results in bloating, but you can actually give your gut a helping hand with a Digestive Aid to increase your enzymes and optimize your digestion.
+As noted earlier, dairy can cause a problem with bloating due to sensitivity.
+In general, dairy is also considered high FODMAP.
+Sometimes your body doesn’t have enough lactase to digest the lactose in these foods and this causes a gastrointestinal reaction that results in bloating.
+But you can actually give your gut a helping hand with a Digestive Aid to increase your enzymes and optimize your digestion.